-A good blog should be loaded with helpful links to other sites.
+A good blog should include helpful links to other reputable sites.
 Why?

 - Offering useful links positions you as the go-to source for excellent info on your topic.
 Readers who trust your link will come back for more.